6 May 2025

 What is BIM?

 BIM, or Building Information Modelling, is an intelligent 3D model-based process that provides architecture, engineering, and construction professionals the insight and tools to more efficiently plan, design, construct, and manage buildings and infrastructure.
-BIM serves as a digital representation of both the physical and functional aspects of a facility.
+BIM serves as a digital representation of both the physical and functional aspects of a facility, encoding not just geometry but also material properties, system relationships, cost data, and construction sequences.

 What are Digital Twins?